Tech Brief Video Series – Enterprise Networking

 Leaf and spine data centers are a revolutionary networking architecture that has revolutionized connectivity in modern data centers.
 Unlike traditional hierarchical designs, leaf and spine networks are based on a non-blocking, fully meshed structure.
 The leaf switches act as access points, connecting directly to the spine switches, creating a flat network topology.

-One of the key characteristics of leaf and spine data centers is their scalability.
-With the non-blocking architecture, leaf and spine networks can easily accommodate the increasing demands of modern data centers without sacrificing performance.
+One key characteristic of leaf and spine data centers is their scalability.
+With their non-blocking architecture, leaf and spine networks can easily accommodate the increasing demands of modern data centers without sacrificing performance.
 Additionally, they offer low latency, high bandwidth, and improved resiliency compared to traditional designs.

 Next-generation leaf and spine data center networks are built with Equal-Cost Multipath (ECMP).
 Within the data center, any two endpoints are equidistant.
 For one endpoint to communicate with another, a TCP flow is placed on a single link, not spread over multiple links.
 As a result, single-path TCP collisions may occur, reducing the throughput available to that flow.